Developing an Integrative Studies Major

-Developing a proposal for a Planned Studies major takes time, and involves lots of research and conversations with faculty.
+Developing a proposal for an Integrative Studies major takes time, and involves lots of research and conversations with faculty.
 There are three main components to the application: the proposal form, the course list, and a letter from your Faculty Mentor.

 This initial conversation will help you understand the parameters of developing an effective and feasible plan, and whether there might be other approaches for you to meet your goals, such as by combining existing majors and minors at the College.
 The Coordinator may also recommend you consider developing your plan around one of the possible platforms that have been identified and developed by faculty, based on years of students interest.